 I am a GIScientist, cartographer, and PhD candidate in Geography at The Pennsylvania State University.
 I am also an NSF IGERT fellow in Big Data Social Science within the department of Political Science.

-Before moving out to State College I studied at Michigan State University where I received a B.S in GIScience and a master’s in Geography with Dr. Kirk Goldsberry.
+Prior to my work at Penn State, I received a B.S in GIScience and a master’s in Geography with Dr. Kirk Goldsberry at Michigan State University.
 My master’s thesis focused on traffic map design and methods for improving travel time visualization.

 For my doctoral work I am exploring cartography and geovisual analytics with an emphasis on human-computer interaction, interactive affordances, and big data.
-I am also interested in skeuomorphism and believe the typical aesthetic uses of skeuomorphism undervalue its true potential.
+My dissertation focuses on new forms of map interaction that are made possible by well constructed visual cues.
 Dr. Alan MacEachren is the chair of my committee.

 Less notably, I serve as a panelist for Ask Science on Reddit where I help others answer scientific questions related to cartography, spatial reasoning, and geography.
 I’ve also been involved with the Drupal project for advertising and theme development.